michaeldallen/jekyll-now/_posts/2017-08-14-on-experience.md

-a funny thing happened on the way to the forum
+A funny thing happened on the way to the weekend ...